Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 *False Negative(Bottom-Left): Positive values are predicted as negative.
 *True Negative(Top-Left): Predicted values correctly predicted as actual is negative.

-Notice that there are version of confusion matrix that just return plain text and this one is just for a better look.
+Notice that there are versions of confusion matrix that just return plain text and this one is just for a better look.

 ***